RubixRevenge/SSDT_UnitTestingFunctions/README.md

 # SSDT_UnitTestingFunctions

 ## Compatibility Notes
+* This project was created with Visual Studio 2017 Professional.
 * The SQL Server Database project is configured for SQL Server 2017 compatibility.

 ## Introduction